Corporate Governance

 The Group is a committed equal opportunities employer, and its employees and job applicants will receive equal treatment regardless of age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation.

 The Group does not have formal diversity quotas but recognises that a diverse employee profile is fundamental to the business.
-The gender profile across all employees as at 31 December 2023 was 52% female and 48% male.
+The gender profile across all employees as at 31 December 2024 was 52% female and 48% male.

 Health and safety

 The Group has well-defined health and safety policies and procedures, complying with current legislation and safeguarding staff, contractors and visitors.
-Tony Gardiner is the Executive Director responsible for health and safety, chairing Group meetings and reporting on health and safety matters to the Board.
+Christina Coughlin is the Executive Director responsible for health and safety, chairing Group meetings and reporting on health and safety matters to the Board.
 The Group’s policies and procedures form a part of staff induction and training programmes.
 Regular internal safety audits are carried out and no significant issues have been identified by these audits.

 Ethics and compliance